ronakdm/prospect/README.md

-# prospect
+# Prospect
-Code and experiments for "Distributionally Robust Optimization with Bias and Variance Reduction".
+Code and experiments for the paper ["Distributionally Robust Optimization with Bias and Variance Reduction"](https://openreview.net/pdf?id=TTrzgEZt9s) published in **ICLR 2024** (Spotlight).

 ## Abstract
 We consider the distributionally robust optimization (DRO) problem with spectral risk-based uncertainty set and $f$-divergence penalty.
 This formulation includes common risk-sensitive learning objectives such as regularized condition value-at-risk (CVaR) and average top $k$ loss.
 We present Prospect, a stochastic gradient-based algorithm that only requires tuning a single learning rate hyperparameter, and prove that it enjoys linear convergence for smooth regularized losses.
 This contrasts with previous algorithms that either require tuning multiple hyperparameters or potentially fail to converge due to biased gradient estimates or inadequate regularization.
 Empirically, we show that Prospect can converge 2-3 times faster than baselines such as stochastic gradient and stochastic saddle-point methods on distribution shift and fairness benchmarks spanning tabular, vision, and language domains.